gregbunce/export_sgid/README.md

 use python3 (arcgis-pro)

 Overview:
-These scripts are used to back up UGRC's Internal SGID to a file geodatabase.
+These scripts are used to back up UGRC's Internal SGID SQL database to a file geodatabase.

 Notes on running this script:
 1. This code expects that you have already created a destination file geodatabase.